 Symptom #10 Library won’t open.
 Warning that Library changes are unable to save.
 Very slow performance.

 Diagnosis: Disk catalog or drive corruption (somewhat rare)

 Prescription: At the minimum run First Aid using Disk Utility (found in /Applications/Utilities/Disk Utility).
 Unfortunately, Disk Utility can’t correct all catalog issues and you’ll need something more powerful.
 Disk Warrior from Alsoft is the Mac industry standard.
 If you rely professionally on a Mac you should have a copy available.

 Storage problems, in general, can cause this error.
 Improper permissions, or other drive or network problem could be the culprit.
 Try copying your Library to a fresh drive to help you track down the storage problem.

 As sure as weeds will grow in your lawn, drive catalog problems will crop up.
 It’s a good idea to run Disk Utility and Disk Warrior on a regular schedule, or your main drives and your backup drives — the first of each month is a great place to start.

 Symptom #11: A feature in FCP X doesn’t work, and nothing else helps.

 Diagnosis: Corrupted user account or OS or FCP X app (rare)

-Prescription: Create a fresh user account (System Preferences > Users) and see if problem persists in fresh user account.
+Prescription: Create a fresh user account (System Preferences > Users) and see if the problem persists in a fresh user account.
 If the issue still persists try it on another Mac if you have it (or visit your local Apple store and use a Mac there).
 If it is resolved on another Mac it could be your FCP X is itself corrupted.
 Then delete your app and reinstall from the Mac App Store.